eschluntz/hex-wars/README.md

 - Counter-attacks: defender strikes back if still alive AND attacker is within defender's range
 - Range-based targeting (melee units can't counter ranged attacks from distance)
 - Tactical example: Soldiers (4 ATK, no AP) deal 0 damage to Tanks (armored)

+### Transport Units
+Units with Troop Bay or Cargo Bay can carry other units:

+**Loading:**
+- Select a unit, then click on a friendly transport that can carry it
+- Path shows green if loading is possible
+- Unit is loaded and turn ends for that unit

+**Unloading:**
+- Move transport, then select "Unload" from action menu
+- Click adjacent empty hexes to place cargo units
+- Unloaded units have already acted for the turn

+**Restrictions:**
+- Troop Bay only accepts foot units; Cargo Bay accepts any chassis
+- Transports cannot carry other transports (no nesting)
+- Cargo units are hidden from the map while carried

+**Combat:**
+- If a transport is destroyed, all cargo units are also destroyed
+- Each cargo death counts as a kill for the attacker

 ### Turn System
 - Two teams: Player vs AI (or hotseat mode)